sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

 In non-strict mode, the regular JavaScript functions allow duplicate named parameters.
 The above code snippet has duplicate parameters on 1st and 3rd parameters.
-The value of first parameter mapped to the third argument which is passed to the function.
+The value of the first parameter is mapped to the third argument which is passed to the function.
 Hence, the 3rd argument overrides the first parameter.

 **Note:** In strict mode, duplicate parameters will throw a Syntax Error.
 </p>